LukasHeinzl/LightVirtualMachine-OLD/README.md

 The language is called Light and is heavily inspired by Java.
 The basic concept and structure is also inspired by the JVM (like the class files).

-It was fully functional to the point where it could dynamically load a Windows-DLL file and like a Light-function to a function in the DLL written in C.
+It was fully functional to the point where it could dynamically load a Windows-DLL file and link a Light-function to a function in the DLL written in C.
 This way I was able to print "HelloWorld" from my own VM.

 Since I never wrote a compiler the class files were written using a hex-editor.